? The Most Versatile Irish Slip Jigs: The Tunes That Connect Everything

 What is a versatile slip jig?

-A versatile slip jig is a traditional Irish tune in 9/8 time that demonstrates exceptional transition diversity.
-Rather than just being played frequently in a single static set, a versatile slip jig connects with a wide variety of different tunes (both preceding and following it) across different keys, modes, and sets.
+A slip jig in 9/8 time that demonstrates transition diversity.
+Rather than being played in a single static set, it connects with multiple preceding and following tunes across different keys, modes, and sets.

-These rankings were calculated using network graph analysis on hundreds of thousands of recorded tune transitions from TheSession.org.
-Tunes were scored based on their 'degree centrality'—specifically, the number of distinct, unique preceding and following tunes associated with them in sets, rather than their absolute popularity count.
+Using degree centrality network graph analysis on recorded transitions from TheSession.org.
+Score is based on the number of distinct preceding and following tunes associated with them in sets, not absolute popularity count.

 Are these the most popular slip jigs?